seL4/seL4/CAVEATS.md

 such attacks such as [Zenbleed] and [Inception].

-Note that the kernel does not depend on secrets, cryptographic or otherwise, so most kernel targets for such attacks are not present, but timing channels exploits *can* enable one user-level thread to extract secrets from another.
+Note that the kernel does not depend on secrets, cryptographic or otherwise, so most kernel targets for such attacks are not present, but timing channel exploits *can* enable one user-level thread to extract secrets from another.

 For many constrained systems, e.g. static embedded systems with known code, the